-Nine in 10 marketers say behavioral segmentation is the most effective form of segmentation for their businesses.
-What’s more, brands that utilize customers’ behavioral data (e.g., purchase behavior) outperform competitors in sales by 85%, on average.
+Nine in 10 marketers say behavioral segmentation is the most effective type of marketing segmentation for their businesses.
+What’s more, companies that utilize customers’ behavioral data (e.g., purchase behavior) outperform competitors in sales by 85%.

 How often individuals visit your website.
 The frequency with which your audience engages with you.
 The intensity of prospects’ activity with your email marketing campaigns.

-These are all customer behaviors that, when analyzed through behavioral segmentation, can lead to better nurturing (e.g., more personalized experiences), an increase in conversions, and, ultimately, greater customer loyalty and revenue for your business.
+These are all customer behaviors that, when analyzed through various types of behavioral segmentation strategies, can lead to more relevant, personalized experiences across channels and customer journey stages and greater customer loyalty and revenue.

-In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing mindset — is to acknowledge you need more than just basic demographic and contextual data to unequivocally understand your customers’ intent and how to market to each one.
+In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing strategy — is to acknowledge you need more than just basic demographic and contextual data to understand your customers’ intent and know how to market to each one.

-Let’s dive into why behavioral segmentation is such a trusted technique among digital marketing pros such as yourself — and how you can make the most of it for your strategy.
+Let’s dive into why a behavioral segmentation-based approach is such a trusted technique among marketers today — and how you can make the most of it for your strategy.